Farru049/Jarvis-Assistant/README.md

 ## Contact

-For any questions or feedback, feel free to reach out via [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, feel free to reach out via [alifarhaan655@gmail.com](mailto:your-alifarhaan655@gmail.com).
 ```

-You can copy and paste this entire snippet into your `README.md` file directly.
-Adjust the placeholders as needed.